tjoyner/ofvioletsandlicorice/chapter9.md

 <!-- Page 67-75 -->

 Daniel left the Savona after going up to his room to get Flop.
-He passed by the *Tastevin*, but found it closed.
+He passed by the *Tastevin* but found it closed.
 He went in through the courtyard door to Amalia's apartment to find out whether she had heard the harsh news.
 The chairs in the lounge were overturned, the pictures were off the walls, lying on the ground with the glass broken.
 Amalia must have been in a terrible rage.

 Daniel righted a few chairs, kicking some shards of glass against the wall, holding Flop who was nervously sniffing the air.